CDRT/docs/bios/settings/thinkpad/display.md

 **Intel-based machine**

-One of 2 possible options to allocate total memory which Intel (R) internal graphics device shares:
+Allocate total memory which Intel (R) internal graphics device shares

+Options:

 1.	**256 MB** - Default.
 2. 512 MB - If selected, then the maximum usable memory may be reduced on 32-bit OS